Put Down Your Gun and Step Away

 - Sky Captain and the World of Tomorrow.
 One of Dr. Totenkopf's Mooks tries this on Joe in the Tibetan uranium mine, and it works!

 Thug: Drop the gun.

 Joe: [drops his gun] I told you, I don't know what you're talking about.
 You'll just have to kill us.

 Thug: As you wish.

-- Averted in Forty Eight Hours.
+- Averted in 48 Hours.
 When the Big Bad holds Reggie hostage at gunpoint, he orders Jack to drop his weapon.
 Reggie insists that Jack shoots him.
 Which he does.
 After which Reggie berates Jack for nearly killing him.

 - Played straight at the beginning however, where Jack giving up his gun gets one cop killed and lets the bad guys get away.

 - And in the sequel, Another 48 Hours, Reggie tells Jack, "Why don't you just shoot me yourself?" which Jack does (not in the head, though).
 Then Jack shoots the villain.
 The look on the villain's face in between the 2 shots is priceless.

 - Averted in Navy Seals.
 When Charlie Sheen's character is confronted by a hostage holding terrorist on a ship, he motions as if he is going to place his MP-5 on the ground, but in the middle of the motion, he pulls the trigger, scoring a head-shot and killing him instantly.

 - Played totally straight in Eraser, by which we mean the bad guy has the girl hostage and tells Arnie to drop his weapon.
 He does...and is promptly shot several times.